How to Build a Glossary from Domain Class Model?

 Updated glossary grid

 15. Different readers may be interested in reading a project from different angles.
 To help categorize these angles, labels can be defined.
-Glossary terms can then be tagged by labels and filtered for listing purpose.
+Glossary terms can then be tagged with labels and filtered for listing purposes.

 Now, let's define a term with a label.
-Click on the Labels cell for the term Customer in the grid.
-Click on the plus button at top-right corner.
+Click on the "Labels" cell for the term Customer in the grid.
+Click on the plus button at the top right corner.

 Add label